 That’s why it can be helpful to know some basic steps to take when your VoIP phone is experiencing issues.
 Troubleshooting first allows you to cut some potential problems early on.
 Even before having to reach out to a tech support representative.’

-Here, we’ll cover five of the most fundamental issues that can occur with your cloud phone system.
+Here, we’ll cover five of the most fundamental issues that can occur with any cloud phone system.

 Troubleshooting 5 Common VoIP Issues

 VoIP problems can involve networking or Internet connectivity issues.
 They can also include security problems and issues involving related devices.
-You can follow these steps in order and use the process of elimination to determine which issue needs fixing.
+Follow these steps in order and use the process of elimination to determine which issue needs fixing.